52North/pubopen/github/social.md

 ![](http://video.esri.com//thumbs/2014/03/3223/3223-social-coding-and-the-future-of-open-source_l.jpg)

 After the video, start "watching" a couple of repositories and "follow" some people to stay updated.
+Explore some users profiles to see what people are working on and connect with the ones that use similar software or do work that is related to your own.

 **Bootcamp articles:**